 As part of England’s response to COVID-19, the Government implemented NHS Test and Trace to help control the spread of the virus.
-Because the UK is currently experiencing a public health emergency as a result of the coronavirus pandemic, it is critical that organisations take a range of measures to keep everyone safe.
+As businesses look to reopen, it’s critical that organisations take a range of measures to keep everyone safe.

-The NHS COVID-19 app launched on 24 September 2020 and is available to users in England and Wales.
+The NHS COVID-19 app is available to users in England and Wales.
 Alongside existing contact tracing measures the app can notify users if they have come into contact with someone who tests positive for coronavirus.

 The app allows people to report symptoms, order a coronavirus test and check in to venues by scanning a QR code displayed on a poster at entrances or relevant areas within your premises.